 A wonderful and extensive collection of ceramic images.

 Ceramics Now is a non-profit organization created by a team of artists and students in Cluj-Napoca, Romania.
-Its a GREAT website with information about Artiat, Interviews, Exhibition Reviews, Jobs and Magazines.
+It’s a GREAT website with information about artists, Interviews, Exhibition Reviews, Jobs and Magazines.

-This is a website full of great information – links to Ceramics Monthly, the potters council, pottery making illustrated, a great book store, and an education links, listing artist in residence, workshops and colleges.
+This is a website full of great information – links to Ceramics Monthly, the potter’s council, pottery making illustrated, a great book store, and education links, listing artists in residence, workshops, and colleges.
 It is comprehensive and excellent.
 It helps if you subscribe.